 Elements of patient-centered care

-There are many elements that are required for patient-centered care to work effectively.
+Many elements are required for patient-centered care to work effectively.
 Listed below are the factors that determine the functionality of patient-centered treatment.

 Respect